Joostul/UltraCryptoFolio/README.md

 - Able to delete transactions.
 - When entering transactions able to enter values in Satoshi or Bitcoin.
 - When entering transactions able to click "current value".
-- Calculate value of transactions when they are entered.
 - In overview get 24h change of specific coins.
 - Use Html5 web storage instead of cookies.